robertschank/robertschank.github.io/index.md

 ### [Meet a Protector](#meet-a-protector-full)

-Meet the part of you that's taking over.
+Meet the part of you that takes over.

 🌶️🌶️🌶️ Hot